 But when I had brain fog, everything felt mentally taxing.
 My brain always felt tired, I was slightly more forgetful, couldn’t concentrate for long periods of time, was irritable, and restless.
 In short, “fog” is the perfect description.

 Self-medicated of course!
 Larger amounts of brain stimulants (usually caffeine) should shake me out of my doldrums and get my back to doing mental acrobatics.
 And they did.

 For a couple of hours at a time.

 But the longer I carried on the more I began to wonder if there was a snake in the house… Does caffeine cause brain fog?

-Before we begin, it is worth nothing that the term “brain fog” is not an actual medical diagnosis.
-It feels differently to everyone and can have a myriad of causes.
+But before we begin, it is worth noting that the term “brain fog” is not an actual medical diagnosis.
+It feels different to everyone and can have a myriad of causes.
 Brain fog can be contributed to by lack of sleep, too much stress, poor nutrition, and more.
 However, all of the causes typically have one thing in common.
 Our brains are overworked and underfed.

 Despite the differences, there are definite similarities among all those who suffer from brain fog.
 Some of the more common symptoms include:

 - Feelings of confusion